Hockey Dad. Killing Heidi. Sick Puppies. Pist Idiots.

 Part 9 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 After all, Australians are famous for – let’s say it diplomatically – using all the vocab the English language has to offer.
 Including the pretty strong 4 letter word starting with “c”, and putting their own spin on it.
 For instance, you can be either a sick c*** or a shit c***.
 And trust me, the difference is fundamental to your Aussie existence!